Come and join us for our annual Easter Egg Hunt, where you can enjoy hunting for eggs, face painting, and much more.

 Football fans at Livingston Hills Nursing and Rehabilitation Center enjoyed watching Super Bowl 50 during the rehab center’s party earlier this week.
 The dining room was decorated in blue and orange, the team colors of the Panthers and Broncos respectively.
 Residents could choose which side to sit on as they cheered for their team throughout the game.

-A selection of food and beverages were available and a few games were played as well, including a ring toss game.
-In the end, the Broncos won and while no New York teams made the Super Bowl this year, everyone who came to the Livingston Hills Super Bowl party had a great time.
+A selection of food and beverages were available, and a few games were played as well, including a ring toss game.
+In the end, the Broncos won and while no New York teams made the Super Bowl this year, everyone who came to the Livingston Hills Super Bowl party had a fun time.

-On Jan.
-12, Livingston Hills welcomed resident favorites Bill and Rico to come perform for residents.
+On January.
+12th, Livingston Hills welcomed resident favorites Bill and Rico as well as Bobby Val to come perform for residents.
 As usual they did a wonderful job and got our residents out of their seats to dance.
+Once a month they come and perform for the residence, which had made them part of our family here at Livingston Hills.

 Residents at Livingston Hills don’t just enjoy listening to music, they like to make it as well.
-During our Karaoke Jam on Jan.
-27 we had a number of residents show us just how talented they are as they sang their favorite songs for us.
+During our Karaoke Jam on January.
+27th we had several residents show us just how talented they are as they sang their favorite songs for us.
 They all did a wonderful job!

 On January 4, Livingston Hills held its first Jack’s Big Bingo Night of 2016.
 The monthly event continues to bring in members of our community to play and win prizes.
 Congratulations to all our winners.
 We look forward to seeing everyone again in February.